muhammadasifm/Absenteeism_project/README.md

 convert the row data into formate that easier to unserstand & usful for processing and analysis fix the problem that can inevitable occure with data gathering
+* mporting the Dataset in Python
+* Eyeballing the Data
+* Introduction to Terms with Multiple Meanings
+* An Analytical Approach to Solving the Task
+* Dropping the "ID" Column
+* Analysis of the "Reason for Absence" Column
+* Converting a Feature into Multiple Dummy Variables
+* Working with Dummy Variables from a Statistical Perspective
+* Grouping the Various Reasons for Absence
+* Concatenating Column Values
+* Creating Checkpoints in Jupyter
+* Working on the "Date" Column
+* Modifying "Education" and Discussing "Children" and "Pets"
+* Final Remarks on the Data Preprocessing Part of the Exercise

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.